angular-schule/website-articles/blog/2018-02-rxjs-own-log-operator/README.md

 If you take a look into the [RxJS source code](https://github.com/ReactiveX/rxjs/blob/cfbfaac36c847a1d09434a78ac1737c4a3149c5c/src/internal/operators/map.ts#L39-L46) you will see: that's exactly the approach they go for all the built-in operators.

-However, for beginners this way is anything else than intuitive.
+However, for beginners this way is anything but intuitive.
 For a simple use case like our `log()` operator this approach might also be a bit too heavy.
 Apart from that, creating an observable with its constructor is quite focused on the actual implementation.
 This is a bit error-prone: If we miss out anything here, it can lead to errors.

 Hence, we'll take a look at a much simpler approach in the next section.